First American -- All Categories — LPs (LPs, CDs, Vinyl Record Albums) -- Dusty Groove is Chicago's Online Record Store

 A groovy record from Jose – with his best kind of crossover feel!
 It's an unusual title – one that refers to the first track on the record, recorded by Jose Feliciano at age 10 – and the rest of the material included, done when Jose was 23 years old.
 It's a mixture of American soul, Latin roots, and Jose's own unique touches – that Feliciano blend of well-played acoustic guitar and super-sensitive vocals – all produced with a slightly airy feel that only adds to the mood of the tracks.
 Titles include "First Of May", "Windmills Of Your Mind", "Little Red Rooster", "Miss Otis Regrets", "She's A Woman", and "I've Gotta Get A Message To You".
 LP, Vinyl record album

-(Stereo pressing in the textured cover.
-Cover has wear along the bottom seam with splitting, light surface wear.)
+(Stereo pressing in the textured cover, with some light surface wear & aging.)

 CD, LP, Vinyl record album cover art